Learning to Advect: A Neural Semi-Lagrangian Architecture for Weather Forecasting: Conclusion

 \section{Conclusion}

-In this work, we introduced PARADIS, a neural weather forecasting architecture that draws inspiration from classical numerical methods by structurally decomposing a forecast operator into advection, diffusion, and reaction components.
-By embedding a differentiable semi-Lagrangian operator directly into the network, the model learns to transport latent atmospheric features along characteristic trajectories, effectively decoupling long-range motion from local processing.
+We introduced PARADIS, a neural weather forecasting architecture that decomposes the forecast operator into advection, diffusion, and reaction components, embedding a differentiable semi-Lagrangian operator to transport latent atmospheric features along learned trajectories.
+PARADIS achieves competitive deterministic skill, with particularly strong short-lead RMSE, while preserving substantially more activity and spectral fidelity at longer lead times.

-Our experiments demonstrate that the PARADIS model produces physically meaningful forecast skill.
-Despite operating at a coarse $1^\circ$ resolution, the model achieves best or second-best RMSE across most evaluated variables and lead times when compared to $0.25^\circ$ baselines.
-Importantly, PARADIS also produces competitive tropical cyclone track forecasts: across more than 80 storms in 2020, it matches or outperforms higher-resolution learned models in mean position error, highlighting the importance of accurate large-scale transport over fine-grid detail
+The results suggest that explicit transport is a useful inductive bias for neural weather prediction.
+In particular, PARADIS combines competitive pointwise accuracy with improved preservation of coherent small-scale variance, and ablations indicate that the semi-Lagrangian advection component is central to this behavior.
+The spectral and activity results are consistent with the benefit of maintaining the prognostic latent state and advective/reaction updates at native resolution, although isolating native resolution from other architectural choices remains future work.

-Finally, we address the pervasive issue of spectral roll-off and the double-penalty effect through a three-stage training curriculum that combines the reversed Huber loss, autoregressive fine-tuning, and spectral optimization.
-This curriculum improves phase coherence and small-scale energy retention, yielding spectral fidelity that matches or exceeds strong baselines while maintaining competitive RMSE.
-Looking forward, we aim to scale PARADIS to higher resolutions, limited-area modeling, and probabilistic extensions.
-The performance and physical consistency of PARADIS suggest that integrating explicit physical operators with neural architectures represents a robust pathway for the design of the next generation of weather prediction systems.
+Current limitations of the model include its deterministic nature, a lack of diagnostic output variables such as precipitation, and implicit incorporation of the biases and data-constraint limitations of the reanalysis dataset used for training.
+Future work will extend PARADIS with calibrated probabilistic forecasts, prediction of diagnostic variables, and extreme-event prediction.